jaime-garvey/dsml-study-guide/Machine Learning.md

 3. **Voting Classifier**
 	a.
 Max Voting - assign the class that has the largest number of predictions for each model.
 	b.
 Average Voting - average voting (aka soft voting) predicts the class that has the highest sum of predicted probabilities
 	c.
-Weighting Voting - assignings weights to each model's predicted probability to adjust its contribution to the final prediction; Sometime add additional weight to models that are performing better to optimize metric
+Weighting Voting - assignings weights to each model's predicted probability to adjust its contribution to the final prediction; Sometimes add additional weight to models that are performing better to optimize metric
 4. Prediction

 **Note:** an ensemble of decision trees is called a Random Forest.
 Decision trees are prone to high variance and overfitting.